 - Transfer date

-In addition, any metadata that has been provided is also included in the balance report.
+In addition, the balance report includes any metadata that has been provided.
 Each key has its own column provided with a separate column.

 Use the following areas of the Dashboard to report on specific account activity in more detail: